-Households certified for SNAP for longer than six months must submit a periodic report at least once every six months but no more than once every four months during the certification period.
-Some state agencies have opted to certify Simplified Reporting households for 12 months, with a periodic report at six months.
-Others have decided to certify households for six months with no periodic report.
+Households certified for SNAP longer than six months must submit a periodic report at least once every six months but no more than once every four months during the certification period.
+State agencies can opt to certify Simplified Reporting households for 12 months, with a periodic report at six months.
+States can also certify households for six months with no periodic report.
 Households in which all members are elderly or disabled with no earned income may be given 12-month certification periods without periodic reporting or 24-month certification periods with a 12-month periodic reporting requirement.

 Nebraska certifies Simplified Reporting households for six months.
 Effective April 11, 2016, if all adult household members are elderly or disabled with no earned income, the household is certified for 12 months without periodic reporting.
-As of October 31, 2023, there were 75,910 SNAP households currently assigned to Simplified Reporting.
+Using six- and 12-month certification periods eliminates the need for a periodic report to be received during the certification period.
+As of October 31, 2024, there were 74,559 SNAP households currently assigned to Simplified Reporting.